pmxfiles/vrchat_useful_mod/README.md

 - AntiCrasher ignore friends mode
 - Fav+ which allows infinite avatars to be saved (credits to 404, this is a refactored version of his)
 - Silent avatar saving from social & direct selection - to Fav+
+- Ability to show a creators public avatars in-game and apply/fav them directly!

 Enjoy.
 (C# sucks major ****)